 Hey are u trying to find customers for your new business and it has been like a never-ending job.
 Nothing seems to keep your workflow on.
-Must be a difficult task to get through.
+It must be a difficult task to get through.

 So Lots of ideas and nothing defined as to where to begin with and how to do it.